-The museum has a very open feeling and can the floors can easily be viewed from the banister on the top two levels.
+The museum has a very open feeling and the floors can easily be viewed from the banister on the top two levels.
 There is a pretty amazing old clock tower which my daughter will sometimes just sit and stare at.

 The second floor of the museum features my personal favorite area, the Roger B. Chaffee Planetarium.
 Be sure to catch a show here sometime, it is a lot of fun.
 The Little Star That Could is a great show if you want to take younger kids.

 The Museum Café is also located on this floor; you can snack or dine while overlooking the Grand River.
 Available kids meals include your choice corn dog, macaroni and cheese or peanut butter and jelly sandwich.
 Each meal also comes with chips, choice of juice pouch, chocolate milk or small fountain soda, an apple and carousel ticket for $4.95 (as of 4/2019).

 Treat your ears to something new by taking in a Mighty Wurlitzer Organ concert on the Meijer Theater (also located on the second floor).
-I can personally attest that it’s a very unique and cool experience.
+It’s a very unique and cool experience.

 Additional things to see on the second floor: